pika/pika/docs/examples/tls_mutual_authentication.rst

 TLS parameters example
 ======================

 This examples demonstrates a TLS session with RabbitMQ using mutual authentication.
-It was tested against RabbitMQ 3.7.4, using Python 3.6.5 and Pika `1.0.0b1`.
+It was tested against RabbitMQ 3.7.4, using Python 3.6.5 and Pika 1.0.0b1.

-See https://www.rabbitmq.com/ssl.html for certificate generation and RabbitMQ SSL configuration instructions.
+See https://www.rabbitmq.com/ssl.html for certificate generation and RabbitMQ TLS configuration.

 tls_example.py::